koutlaw/koutlaw/CV.md

 ## DEPLOYMENTS 2000s

 🚀  Razorfish | User Experience Lead | Mar 15 2005 - May 2010
 Mobile subject matter expert, consulted on a variety of projects for Razorfish nationally.
-Startup mode with Citibank, Microsoft and Morningstar to launch a fintech startup which was eventually sold to Capital One.
+Startup mode with Citibank, Microsoft and Morningstar to launch a fintech product which was eventually sold to Capital One.
 Presented at SXSW three years in a row on topics such as mobile UX and virtual currency, delivered a mobile UX manifesto at Mediabistro’s Think Mobile conference, and was a panelist at OMMA in New York and Los Angeles.
 Pitched and won a Ralph Lauren assignment which included creating a mobile app and in-store experience and saw it through to launch, resulting in our client being awarded Mobile Marketer of the year.
-Additional clients:Tory Burch, Victoria’s Secret, Morgan Stanley, EMC, and Prudential.[Ralph Lauren][Morgan Stanley][Microsoft][Citibank]
+Additional clients: Tory Burch, Victoria’s Secret, Morgan Stanley, EMC, and Prudential.
+[Ralph Lauren][Morgan Stanley][Microsoft][Citibank]

 🚀 Worldnow | VP Design/Creative Director | March 1999 to July 2003
 Startup venture that became the nation's largest network of news and information portals with 250 local media sites, including broadcast TV, newspapers and cable.
 Led the creative and front-end development teams supporting sites in 120 markets affiliated with ABC, CBS, NBC, FOX, WB and UPN.
 Started with one designer and built up a 20+ person team with offices in New York and Dallas prior to the dotcom bust.
 Responsible for creating brand identity, visual design and copywriting, Managed a front-end technology group of five developers with expertise in HTML/CSS, Javascript, PHP, ASP.
 Clients included New York Times, Time Warner, Dispatch, Meredith, Scripps-Howard and several others.
 The company was eventually sold to messaging platform Frankly Media for $45 MM.
 [New York Times][Time Warner]